Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-May 29th, 2023
+May 30th, 2023
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-170 RC2:
+New in this latest version release-170:

 1.)
-Reverted the refactor of the biome sampler.
-Some mods that probably won't get updated (Parallax) are dependenet on it's methods, so cutting out large chunks of it is not an option.
+We did some minor optimizations to the biome sampler.
+We wanted to do more, but some mods that probably won't get updated (Parallax) are dependent on it's methods, so cutting out large chunks of it is not an option.
+Maybe after communicating with other authors.

 2.)
-Yes, this means the config option "ScatterlatLongDecimalPrecision" is now back.
-You still can't get more precision than a stock quad, so keep that in mind.
-We wanted to keep some performance gain, afterall.
-If this bothers you, you can always raise the subdivision level of your world.
+The config variable "ScatterLatLongDecimalPrecision" was previous mislabeled "ScatterlatLongDecimalPrecision."
+Note the improper lowercase L.  This has been fixed for consistency.
+You may need to reset this setting if you had it customized (you probably didn't, it just got added not long ago).

 3.)
-As this is a bleeding edge prerelease, some or all of these changes may be rolled back, pending testing.
+These changes have been previous vetted by my beta testers on the bleeding edge, and are considered stable.

 Known Bugs: